thesofproject/sof-bin/README.md

 # Repository Layout

-There are four type of SOF release.
+There are four types of SOF releases.

 1) stable - fully validated release with updates for 6 months.
 Deleted 3 months after updates end.